 Data Protection (Jersey) Law 2005

-On December 1st 2005 the Data Protection (Jersey) Law 2005 came into force, bringing
+As of December 1st 2005 the Data Protection (Jersey) Law 2005 was introduced Jersey into line with European legislation.

 The new law is wider in scope than the 1987 legislation and, for the first time, will include some "manual" records.
 The prime purpose of the new Data Protection Law is:-